 The practice has a game changing approach.
 This has resulted in 100% planning permission record including with new build and listed buildings and those in Conservation Areas.
-Having won planning permission for over 100 projects, clients and their stakeholders have the confidence that their vision will be achieved.
+Having won planning permission for over 100 projects, clients and their stakeholders have the confidence that their vision will be achieved, as well as creating enhanced value and profit.
 As RIBA Chartered architects a full service is brought to you.

 "Paul Vick architects designs on three projects including in Leicester Square, reflected our business plans and values on difficult sites." — Tak Tokumine, Founder Japan Centre

-For further examples & infomation on all of our work, past and present, please get in touch.
+For further examples & information on all of our work, past and present, please get in touch.

 "Our architecture influences us whether we like it or not.
 It surrounds us in public and private, when we travel and rest, when we work, play and learn.
 We harness this opportunity for your benefit." — Paul Vick

 See more of our short films on Vimeo.

 Paul Vick being interviewed by Le Plan at the Venice Biennale 2016

 "I spoke to Paul about developing St Paul’s in Knightsbridge because I knew him to be an architect with experience of working on beautiful but also highly complex projects…." — Fr Alan Gyle, Client, St Paul’s Knightsbridge